 Representative Work

-Obtained federal court dismissal of activists’ claims of an alleged nationwide RICO scheme against a Georgia retailer in the Northern District of Georgia.
+Obtained federal court dismissal of claims of an alleged nationwide RICO scheme against a Georgia retailer in the Northern District of Georgia.
 Rick then argued the case before the U.S. Court of Appeals for the 11th Circuit and expanded the victory to a complete dismissal with prejudice of all claims.

-Defeated multi-million-dollar claims for professional malpractice and fraud against national law firm, resulting in no liability and dismissal of all claims before any discovery.
+Defeated multi-million-dollar claims for professional malpractice and fraud against a national law firm, resulting in no liability and dismissal of all claims before discovery.
 Rick successfully defended the trial court’s order before the Georgia Court of Appeals and the Georgia Supreme Court.

 Professional Activities

-Federalist Society, Atlanta Lawyers’ Chapter: Vice President (2019 – present); Executive Board member (2014 – present).
+Federalist Society, Atlanta Chapter: Vice President (2019 – present); Executive Board member (2014 – present).

 Board of Pensions for Presbyterian Church (U.S.A.): Chair of the Board of Directors (2020 – 2022); Chair of the Pension Committee and First Vice Chair of the Board of Directors (2018 – 2020); Board member (2014 – 2022).
-The Board of Pensions manages $10 billion of assets and oversees the healthcare, pension, and assistance benefits of the national clergy and their families.
+The Board of Pensions manages $13 billion of assets and oversees the healthcare, pension, and assistance benefits of the national clergy and their families.

-First Presbyterian Church of Atlanta: Clerk of Session (2019 – present); Ruling Elder (2015 – present); Chair of Personnel Council (2017-18); Member of Senior Minister Search Committee (2013-14)
+First Presbyterian Church of Atlanta: Clerk of Session (2019 – present); Ruling Elder (2015 – present); Chair of Personnel Council (2017 – present); Member, Senior Minister Search Committee (2013 – 2014)

-Atlanta Bar Association, Atlanta Council of Younger Lawyers: Board member (2012-13)
+Atlanta Bar Association, Atlanta Council of Younger Lawyers: Board member (2012 – 2013)

-Associates’ Campaign for Pro Bono Legal Services: Co-Chair (2012-13)
+Associates Campaign for Pro Bono Legal Services: Co-Chair (2012 – 2013)

-Bleckley Inn of Court: Barrister (2013-14)
+Bleckley Inn of Court: Barrister (2013 – 2014)

 Honors and Awards